marcinofulus/iCSEbook1/school/source/basicProgrammingExpanded.rst

     def greet(name):
         print "Hello " + name + "!"
 This function takes a name as input, that is, a string, and prints a greeting as output.
-We can call it like this
+We can call it like this:

 .. code:: python